TeamHG-Memex/arachnado/docs/json-rpc-api.rst

     * include - an array of regexes which should match URLs to include;
     * exclude - an array of regexes; URLs matched by these regexes are excluded from the result;
-    * update_delay - (opional) int, a minimum number of ms between websocket messages;
+    * update_delay - (opional) int, a minimum number of ms between websocket messages.
+If this parameter set then Arachnado will aggregate job statistics;
     * last_job_id - optional, ObjectID value of a last previously seen job.
       When passed, only new job data is returned.
-    If this parameter set then Arachnado will aggregate job statistics.

     Response contains subscription ID in ``['result']['id']`` field::